Rajpratik71/linux-manPages/numfmt.md

        Multiple fields/ranges can be separated with commas

        FORMAT must be suitable for printing one floating-point argument '%f'.
 Optional quote (%'f) will enable --grouping (if supported by current locale).
 Optional width  value  (%10f)  will  pad output.
 Optional zero (%010f) width will zero pad the number.
 Optional negative values (%-10f) will left align.
 Optional precision (%.1f) will override the input determined precision.

        Exit  status is 0 if all input numbers were successfully converted.
-By default, numfmt will stop at the first conversion error with exit sta‐ tus 2.
+By default, numfmt will stop at the first conversion error with exit status 2.
 With --invalid='fail' a warning is printed for each conversion error and the exit status is 2.
 With --invalid='warn' each conversion error is diagnosed, but the exit status is 0.
 With --invalid='ignore'  conversion  errors  are  not diagnosed and the exit status is 0.

 EXAMPLES
               $ numfmt --to=si 1000